 Search Engine Optimization.
 Now it’s time to take your content and share it with the world.
 The more people who are exposed to it and share it, the higher your content will rank in search results.
 This is one of the most effective ways of getting your product noticed by your target customer.
 I do not believe in hiring an SEO.
 I do it myself, as should you.
 We placed everything on Facebook, Instagram, newspapers, TV, etc. All this goes on the web and increases your visibility.

 Email Marketing.
-On Facebook we had contests for a free dinner on opening night (and we still have such contests).
-Through these contests, we obtain clients’ names and email addresses and use them for marketing.
+On Facebook, we had contests for a free dinner on opening night (we still have such contests).
+Through these contests we obtain clients’ names and email addresses, and use them for marketing.
 We also get this information when people make reservations.
 This data is rich and is the best way to reach your client directly.
 We then use Constant Contact to send out weekly emails with promotional material and information about the specials of the weekend.

 Social Media Marketing.
 Although you cannot be dependent exclusively on social media to get the word of your product or service out to the market, when used in collaboration with other tactics, social media can elevate your product significantly in your target customer segment’s estimation.

 Activate.
 All of the above systems are well and good, but mean nothing if you don’t turn them into paying clients.